rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    It passes tokens around -- a unique identifier that provides both credentials for authentication (getting in), as well as authorization (what can be used).

+   ### Monolith app

+   A "monolith" is a technical term used to identify an application that has all of its components residing together as one unit.
+A web application is a software program running on a web server.
+An application consists of three main components released as a single unit:

+   * User interface(UI)
+   * Database
+   * Server
+   <br /><br />

+   Internally. the codebase might be modular, but the components are all deployed together and are only designed to work within that same application.

    ### Set Endpoint